 The Company is a party to the Term Loan, which contains two bank covenants required to be met semi-annually on June 30 and December 31: debt/EBITDA ratio (requirement =< 3) and net worth (requirement => \$100.0 million).
-These were met on December 31, 2023.
+These were met on December 31, 2024.

-MVC is required to have a debt service reserve account funded monthly with 1/6 of the next debt payment (principal and interest) so that semi-annual debt payments are fully funded a month before the payment date and a second reserve account of \$3.5 million to be released on January 1, 2025.
-On December 31, 2023, MVC held the required reserved funds of \$2.8 million and \$3.5 million, respectively, shown as restricted cash on Amerigo's statement of financial position.
+MVC is required to have a debt service reserve account funded monthly with 1/6 of the next debt payment (principal and interest) so that semi-annual debt payments are fully funded a month before the payment date and a second reserve account of \$3.5 million which was released in

+January 2025.
+On December 31, 2024, MVC held the required reserved funds of \$0.7 million and \$3.5 million, respectively, shown as restricted cash on Amerigo's statement of financial position.